RomainJunca/Whack_A_Mole_VR/README.md

 A lot of things can still be modified, or added (changing the sounds of the red moles/adding a restart and/or retry key/...), this project is the work of less than 1 week.

+Last tested in the morning of February the 8th, 2019.

 Installation
 ------------